 Mandeville sits at the northern terminus of the Lake Pontchartrain Causeway, which is tolled, but only southbound.
 “A lot of people do commute,” Benbow says.
 “If you’re living close to the causeway, it can take just 20 minutes to get across the causeway, and just 35 minutes to get to downtown New Orleans.”
 Interstate 12 runs north of the city, heading west to Baton Rouge, 75 miles away, or east to Slidell and a junction with Interstate 10.
 Within Mandeville, the downtown area is walkable, but residents generally get around by car.

-The Lake Pontchartrain Causeway makes commuting to New Orleans easy.
+The Lake Pontchartrain Causeway makes commuting from Mandeville to New Orleans quick and convenient.

-The lakefront of Mandeville is a great location to take a walk on a sunny day.
+The lakefront in Mandeville is a perfect place to take a leisurely walk and enjoy the sunshine over Lake Pontchartrain.

 1/2